5G-ERA/NetApp-Workshop/Documentation/0_Prerequisites.md

 * [VM Confiugration](VM_configuration.md)

 ## Further steps
+To be able to follow this workshop, few further steps have to be completed to get the environment ready for use.

 ### Install ROS2 Galactic
 This guide follows official ROS2 Galactic installation guide - https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html